Logo Icon of River’s Bend Family Dental

 1. Acrylic Partial Dentures

-Your dentist will set the replacement teeth into an acrylic base in this type of denture.
+In this type of denture, your dentist will set the replacement teeth into an acrylic base.
 The gum-looking base is relatively thick and bulky to reduce the chance of breakage.
 It consists of metal clasps that connect it to your natural teeth.

 Although patients can comfortably eat and talk with the device, the metal clasps are visible when the mouth opens, which some may feel is visually displeasing.
 Dentists primarily use acrylic dentures as a temporary option.
 Therefore, they are somewhat inexpensive.
 Patients comfortable with this option may keep it for a few years.